 Stenciling is a decorative design technique used to produce and exactly replicate a design or pattern.
 The image or pattern is created by applying paint to a surface by using the stencil to apply a design to a surface through superimposed openings/holes.
 The openings allowing the paint to reach the desired parts of the surface determined by the stencil design.

 The art work in stencils can range from simple lettering and basic patterns to the very ornate and complex designs.
-Stenciling is use to help reinstate and create decoration for historic structures.
+Stenciling is used to help reinstate and create decoration for historic structures.
 Stenciling offers a practical method for producing elegant designs.
 Even though you can spend quality time developing and creating a stencil, the stencil can be used to quickly reproduce that design so you don’t have to sacrifice quality for quantity.

 Stenciling is a common decorative finishes technique found extensively in historic interiors.
 A couple of examples include a residence in Newport New Hampshire and the First Church of Christ, Scientist in Boston.